The Safe Place Initiative was launched by Onus in 2011 and since then over 1700 organisations have registered as a Safe Place.

 - Support the pledge to never commit, condone or remain silent about domestic abuse

-- Provide a Safe Place for ANYONE affected by domestic violence to confidentially access information
+- Provide a Safe Place for ANYONE affected by domestic abuse to confidentially access information

 What Does A Safe Place Do?